5 Tried-and-Tested Full-Body Workouts That Burn Fat and Build Muscle, Fast

 Our advice: you want to have about two reps left in the tank, because you are working hard enough to cause an adaptation, but not to the point of exhaustion.

-The Best Full-body Exercises
+The Best Full-Body Exercises

 When it comes to piecing together a workout, or knowing what to look out for in a programme, the best full-body workouts will include compound exercises — moves that involve multiple muscle groups.
 Exercises such as deadlifts, kettlebell swings, thrusters and burpees all use at least three moves to work through the range of motion.
-Here are a cluster of our recommendations to include in your next session, with coaching cues and tips:
+Here are a cluster of our recommendations to include in your next session, with coaching cues and expert tips.